emmiegit/qotd/README.md

 **Default:** `/usr/share/qotd/quotes.txt` (provided by installation)

-<tt>QuoteDivider (line | percent)</tt>
+<tt>QuoteDivider (line | percent | file)</tt>
 How quotes in the quotes file are separated.
-There are currently two possible options: `line` or `percent`.
+There are currently three possible options: `line`, `percent`, or `file`.
 If the value is `line`, then each non-empty line is treated as a quotation to be possibly transmitted.
-The other behavior, `percent` is to separate each quote with a line that has only a percent sign ('%') on it.
+If `percent` is set, then the program is instructed to separate each quote with a line that has only a percent sign ('%') on it.
 More specifically, the program looks for a sequence of newline, percent sign, and newline, and separates the string there.
+If `file` is used, then the whole file is treated as one quote.
 **Default:** `line`

 <tt>DailyQuotes <i>boolean-value</i></tt><br>